 July 1976, after finishing 9th in the Men’s 10 meter Platform competition, 17 year old Russian diver Sergei Nemtsanov makes the gut wrenching decision to defect from the Soviet Union.
 His Soviet coaches, wary of defectors now that the diving competition was over, had restricted the entire team to their rooms in the Montreal Olympic Village.
 The divers would fly out as soon as possible and not stay the remainder of the games.
-Sergei realized if he wanted freedom, it was now or never, so he had approached the Canadian diving team for help.
+Sergei realized if he wanted freedom, it was Now or Never, so he quietly approached the Canadian diving team for help.

-It’s much like the anxiety a diver must feel, balancing on the edge of the hard platform, 10 meters above the water surface, a thousand spectator eyes watching.
-In the end after 19 nerve wracking days, Sergei made the painful decision to return to Russia.
+It’s much like the anxiety a diver must feel, balancing on the edge of the hard platform, 10 meters above the glistening water surface, a thousand spectator eyes silently watching.
+In the end, after 19 nerve-wracking days, Sergei made the painful decision to return to Russia.
 His lawyers delivered him to the Royal Mounted Police who passed him back to his Soviet coaches.
 To avoid the press, within hours he was on an Aeroflot plane back to Moscow.

-Sergei was allowed to compete again in the 1980 Moscow Olympics, the ones boycotted by the US due to the Soviet invasion of Afghanistan.
-It was his last Olympics.
-After the fall of the Soviet Union in 1991, Sergei finally emigrated to the USA, where his son too became a diver.
+Sergei was allowed to compete again in the 1980 Moscow Olympics, the ones boycotted by the USA due to the Soviet invasion of Afghanistan.
+It was to be his last Olympics.
+After the fall of the Soviet Union in 1991, Sergei finally emigrated to the USA with his wife, where his son too became a competitive diver.

-If you enjoyed this post, please share on your favorite social media.
-Click on ‘Books’ to read other stories by author Paul Andrews.
+If you enjoyed this post, please SHARE below on your favorite social media.
+Click on ‘Books’ in the menu to read more stories by author Paul Andrews